 The Division and its affiliated faculty have a concerted and long-standing interest in renal epidemiology and outcomes research.
 Faculty from the Division have held leadership roles in the United States Renal Data System (USRDS) and in the Kidney Epidemiology and Cost Center (KECC) at The University of Michigan.
 The coordinating center for the USRDS was based at The University of Michigan from 1995 through 1999.
 Since that time, faculty at the KECC continue to carry out cutting edge epidemiology and outcomes research that shapes the practice of nephrology particularly as it applies to end-stage renal disease (ESRD) and pre-ESRD care.
-The Scientific Registry of Transplant Recipients (SRTR), the national comprehensive database registry for solid organ transplantation, is administered by this group and is the definitive database for transplant outcomes investigation.

 The following faculty have a particular interest in outcomes research:

 ||Rao, Panduranga S., M.D., D.N.B., M.S.

 |Messana, Joseph M., M.D.